passivestar/BetterImport/README.md

     - `-volume`: Replaces the object with an SRP postprocessing volume
     - `-boxcollider`: Adds a box collider to the object
     - `-nocollider`: Disables the mesh collider
+    - `-norender`: Disables the mesh renderer
+    - `rigidbody`: Adds a rigidbody to the object
+    - `bakedlight`: Sets the light mode to baked
+    - `mixedlight`: Sets the light mode to mixed

 - **Model** (hints in models' filenames)
     - `-collider`: Generates mesh colliders for the model